rbe549/rbe549.github.io/project3.md

 ## 3. Dataset for Classical SfM

-You are going to run classical SfM algorithm on the images provided [here]().
-The data given to you are a set of 5 images of Unity Hall at WPI (See Fig. 1), using a Samsung S22 Ultra's primary camera.
+You are going to run classical SfM algorithm on the data provided [here](https://drive.google.com/file/d/1DLdCpX5ojtSN4RjYZ2UwpV2fAJn3sX_k/view?usp=sharing).
+The data given to you are a set of 5 images of Unity Hall at WPI (See Fig. 1), using a Samsung S22 Ultra's primary camera at f/1.8 aperture, ISO 50 and 1/500 sec shutter speed.

 <div class="fig fighighlight">